 Bordeaux Fête Le Vin – Top 5 reasons to visit

 Have you ever heard about Bordeaux Fête le vin?
-Bordeaux Wine Festival is back for 2022 from the 23rd to the 26th June, and is better than ever!
+Bordeaux Wine Festival is back for 2023 from the 22nd to the 25th June, and is better than ever!
 An international festival brings together wine, culture and gastronomy lovers from all over the world to taste the region’s best wines in a cosmopolitan setting.
 Discover our top 5 reasons to visit Europe’s largest wine festival.

 Bordeaux wine tastings

 There are endless opportunities to discover and taste Bordeaux wines and to meet the winemakers from some of the most exciting wineries in the world.
-Anyone who wants to get to know the quality, authenticity and variety of Bordeaux wines has the unique opportunity to do that thanks to the “Pass dégustation” – a tasting pass that includes: 1 tasting glass in a case, 9 wine tastings in the pavilions + 2 “favourite” tastings, 1 workshop at the Bordeaux Wine School pavilion and other perks from the festival partners.
-Until the 31st May 2022, the Tasting Passes are available online at 16€ instead of the full price of 21€.
+Anyone who wants to get to know the quality, authenticity and variety of Bordeaux wines has the unique opportunity to do that thanks to the “Pass dégustation” – a tasting pass that includes: 1 tasting glass with glass holder, 11 wine tastings in the pavilions and 1 workshop at the Bordeaux Wine School pavilion and other perks from the festival partners.

 Discover the tall ships

 The history of wine is inseparable from the nautical history of Bordeaux.
 The tall ships are back this year and you have four days to discover these legendary sailboats, stroll on their decks and meet their crews.
-Don’t miss the Belem, a rare 19th-century vessel, that returns for the 2022 edition of Bordeaux Fête le Vin!
+Don’t miss the Belem, a rare 19th-century vessel, that returns for the 2023 edition of Bordeaux Fête le Vin!
 It is the last of the great French merchant ships of the 19th century still in navigation.
 This three-masted barque has lived no less than five lives, and changed nationality three times before returning to its origins after 120 years of adventures.

 She made her maiden voyage as a cargo ship in 1896, transporting sugar from the West Indies, cocoa, and coffee from Brazil and French Guiana to Nantes, France.
 She was sold in 1914 to Hugh Grosvenor, 2nd Duke of Westminster, who converted her to his private luxurious pleasure yacht.
 In 1922 she became the property of Sir Ernest Guinness, of the Guinness family.
 Later in 1951 she was sold to the Venezian count Vittorio Cini and used as a sail training ship until 1965, when she was considered too old for further use and was moored at the Island of San Giorgio Maggiore, Venice.
 Finally, in 1979, she came back to her home port under tow by a French seagoing tug, flying the French flag after 65 years.
 Fully restored to her original condition, she began a new career as a sail training ship.
 It is listed as a historical monument.